tommeagher/tommeagher.github.io/about.md

 #  creditlink: http://www.flickr.com/photos/49968232@N00
 ---

-A journalist and news hacker, I'm the deputy managing editor at [The Marshall Project](https://www.themarshallproject.org/), a nonprofit, non-partisan news organization covering crime and justice in America.
+A journalist and news hacker, I'm the deputy managing editor at [The Marshall Project](https://www.themarshallproject.org/), a nonprofit, nonpartisan news organization covering crime and justice in America.

 I specialize in investigative and interactive journalism, including: